yousef-essa/yousef-essa/README.md

 - I'm a Software Developer.
 I plan to become a Software Engineer.
 - I begin by making server-side (multiplayer) plugins at the end of 2019 for a well-known game called Minecraft - with the [Spigot API](https://www.spigotmc.org/wiki/about-spigot/).
 - I'm currently working on {1=[SwiftMessage](https://github.com/yousef-essa/SwiftMessage)], 2=[Packet-System](https://github.com/yousef-essa/packet-system)}.
-- My dream is to __mainly__ move aboard, with my family, and live a peaceful & adventurous life style.

 ### Technologies
 Java & Kotlin